 GreenLight Fund As with other GreenLight Funds across the country, GreenLight Boston relies on local GreenLight Selection Advisory Councils made up of for-profit and nonprofit leaders, philanthropists, social entrepreneurs, and academics, who act as expert partners and sounding boards to help decide which community-based organizations receive funding.
-In Boston, GreenLight's model also includes a separate council of family partners who engage in a parallel process to the Advisory Council, sharing their opinions on what kinds of services they would use and how nonprofit programs impact their communities.
-Ultimately, the family partners join the Advisory Council to vote on what organization to support.
+In Boston, GreenLight Fund's model also includes a separate council of family partners who engage in a parallel process to the Advisory Council, sharing their opinions on what kinds of services they would use and how nonprofit programs impact their communities.
+Ultimately, the family partners join the council to vote on what organization to support.
+In Kansas City, GreenLight Fund supports a Community Consultants program, an initiative that invites additional community members to work alongside the Selection Advisory Council in identifying and vetting potential grantee organizations.
+The consultants have a contract with GreenLight Fund for up to a year of paid work, which includes going on site visits and facilitating community meetings.